jamestalmage/tang/Readme.md

 ng-test-utils
 =============
-Cleaner, less verbose tests for your angular app!
+Cleaner, less verbose tests for your Angular app!

 Angular is an amazing framework, but its dependency injection framework can lead to some pretty verbose tests: